zuugle-services/wp-diana-widget/README.md

 * **Where do I get a Client ID and Client Secret?**
   You need to apply for access and obtain these credentials from [Zuugle Services](https://www.zuugle-services.com) as described in the [DianaWidget security process](https://github.com/zuugle-services/DianaWidget#apply-for-access--security-process).

+* **The user's start location isn't being saved/cached.
+Why?**
+  This happens if the widget doesn't have a stable ID.
+The caching feature relies on a persistent, unique ID for each widget instance.
+	* **For Blocks in the Editor:** This is handled automatically.
+If you have blocks created with an older version of the plugin, simply open the page in the editor and click "Update".
+This will save the new stable ID for the block.
+	* **For Programmatic Usage:** When using the `get_diana_widget_html()` function, you **must** manually provide a unique and unchanging `widgetId` string in the attributes array.
+See the example under "Programmatic Usage".

 * **Can I customize the appearance of the widget?**
   The DianaWidget itself supports theming via CSS custom properties.
 You can add custom CSS to your WordPress theme to override these variables.
 See the [DianaWidget styling documentation](https://github.com/zuugle-services/DianaWidget#styling--theming) for more details.
 This plugin also provides a "Widget Container Max Height" setting in the block editor.